exercism/v3/languages/csharp/exercises/concept/tuples/.docs/instructions.md

 ### 2. Detect if a phone number has a fake prefix code (555)

-Implement the method `PhoneNumber.IsFake()` to detect whether the phone number is fake using the phone number info produced in task 1.
+Implement the (static) method `PhoneNumber.IsFake()` to detect whether the phone number is fake using the phone number info produced in task 1.

 ```csharp
 PhoneNumber.IsFake(PhoneNumbers.Analyze("631-555-1234"));